 Out of Refrigerant

 An air conditioning system needs a chemical known as refrigerant.
-This allows the the air conditioner to blow out cool air.
+This allows the air conditioner to blow out cool air.
 When the refrigerant is low or has run out entirely, the air will in turn be warm.
 The refrigerant levels can be recharged.
-This is not a normal situation, if your refrigerant runs low within a couple years of your AC purchase there may be a leak.
+This is not a normal situation, if your refrigerant runs low within a couple of years of your AC purchase there may be a leak.
 In this case, call us and we will address the leak.
 Otherwise, you will run into the same issue again very quickly.

 Knowing these few tips might save you from a technician visit!